Meet our Team

 Research Coordinator

-Renia is a Research Coordinator for the Psychiatry Research Office.
-She works closely with clinician researchers and research administratorsto provide assistance with grant proposals, IRB submissions, and department-wide collaborative research efforts.
-Being a staunch advocate for social justice, Renia strives to create systems that help marginalized communities in Boston.
-In her previous role, she worked as a General Pediatric Research Assistant at Boston Children's Hospital, where she was actively involved in various projects that focused on quality improvement, immigration, vaccines, and genetics research.
-Presently, she is pursuing a Master’s degree in educational leadership.
+Renia is a Research Coordinator in the Psychiatry Research Office, where she works closely with clinician-researchers and research administrators to support grant development, facilitate IRB submissions, and support collaborative, department-wide research efforts.
+A committed advocate for social justice, she focuses on creating systems that promote equity and expand access to care for marginalized communities in Boston.
+Previously, Renia served as a General Pediatric Research Assistant at Boston Children’s Hospital, where she contributed to projects centered on quality improvement, immigration, vaccination, hypertension and genetics.
+She recently earned a Master’s degree in Educational Leadership, deepening her dedication to equity-driven work at the intersection of healthcare and education.

 Photo of CHA staff member Esi Coro